 Our Cooperative memory is a game that requires focused attention, memory, as well as collaborative skills, and learning to ask for help.
 The collective focus and ability to keep patterns in the mind and remember their placement increases concentration.
 Each player’s ability to hold the pairs in their mind, and find the pairs, supports the collective attention.
 As it is a collaborative game you have reason to focus both for yourself and for the collective.

 The link between sequencing and concentration is a strong one.
 Following recipes, setting the table and putting things in order are great activities for kids who have concentration difficulties.

 Kaleidoscope play with the mirror captivated the child's attention!
 Sorting and pairing cards with different patterns helps make the child become aware of the details.
 Mirror images put the attention to the parts, they can all look the same, yet as they are mirrored patterns are actually different.

 This can also be explored through the mirror, trying to replicate pattern cards or create novel patterns that have not yet been produced.
-This can be explored through our Level 1&2 Pattern Match game.
+This can be explored through our Beginner Level patterns.

 For older children the challenge can be increased by making two copies of the level 5 complex patterns, and as a pairing exercise allow them to focus on the intricate details and identify the ones that are identical.

 The colouring activities at all levels are developed to pay a lot of attention to detail, and to understand which colour goes where.
 This a can be done following step by step instructions, where children need to focus on the sequence to be able to do the activity.